Kimberley Locke: Charitable work

 Locke has been active in many charities, particularly in raising awareness of HIV/AIDS and breast cancer.
 Locke's first exposure to working with children living with HIV/AIDS was through her work with the Elizabeth Glaser Pediatric AIDS Foundation, which sent her on an 11-day trip through Africa.
 She then went on to work with other organizations such as YouthAIDS, the Davy Foundation, and Camp Heartland.
 In recognition of her extensive charitable efforts as an HIV/AIDS activist, Locke was presented with the Red Ribbon award on November 9, 2007.
 "The Red Ribbon Award is done for someone in the community that advocates AIDS awareness, and especially HIV awareness," said press liaison Chris Prouty.
 "They want to pinpoint one specific person and get the community involved in the accolades and a congratulatory celebration."
 At a news conference prior to her performance that night, Locke gave an acceptance speech.
 "All the kids [at Camp Heartland] have a great story, and that's what I've chosen to be a part of.
 It's the old cliché: kids are our future."
 She appeared on a Celebrity episode of Don't Forget The Lyrics to raise money for Camp Heartland, walking away with $100,000 for her charity.
 In March 2010, Locke was voted onto Camp Heartland's board of directors.

 In October 2007, Locke teamed up with General Mills to introduce the Pink for a Cure campaign to promote awareness of breast cancer in the African-American community.
 "My aunt is a breast cancer survivor.
 So, as someone whose family has been directly touched by this disease, I'm very passionate about getting people talking more about their health," said Locke.

 Locke is also a member of the Entertainment Council of Feeding America, the nation's leading hunger-relief organization.

 Personal life

-She previously was engaged to her high school sweetheart Don Campbell.
-She also dated fitness trainer Harvey E. Walden for two years after meeting on VH1’s ‘’Celebrity Fit Club’’.
+Locke previously was engaged to her high school sweetheart Don Campbell.
+She also dated fitness trainer Harvey E. Walden for two years after meeting on VH1's Celebrity Fit Club.

 In 2020, she announced her engagement to contractor Jason Ingraham.
 However, they ended their engagement in December 2021.